CiscoDevNet/appdynamics-terraform-ecs-fargate/README.md

 # AppDynamics Specific Changes

-- The main logic is in the <a href="https://github.com/Appdynamics/appdynamics-terraform-ecs-fargate/blob/main/template/app.json.tpl">`template/app.json.tpl`</a> this file.
+- The main logic is in the <a href="https://github.com/Appdynamics/appdynamics-terraform-ecs-fargate/blob/main/template/app.json.tpl">`template/app.json.tpl`</a>  file.
 Please review the `DependsOn` section and the AppDynamics environment variables.
 - Create AppDyamics secret in  <a href="https://github.com/Appdynamics/appdynamics-terraform-ecs-fargate/blob/main/secrets.auto.tfvars.example">`secrets.auto.tfvars`</a> Remove .example from the file name.
 - Populate <a href="https://github.com/Appdynamics/appdynamics-terraform-ecs-fargate/blob/main/appdynamics.auto.tfvars">`appdynamics.auto.tfvars`</a> with your controller credentials and the agent's container registry.